Where to stay in Puerto Vallarta

 Puerto Vallarta sprawls along Banderas Bay, split by a river and divided into distinct zones that feel like different cities.

 Choosing where to stay in Puerto Vallarta determines whether you wake up to mariachi bands and taco stands or infinity pools overlooking jungle cliffs.
 The wrong hotel means 40-minute taxi rides.
 The right one puts you steps from what you came for.
+When planning a getaway to the Caribbean, consider the best beachfront hotels in Cancún for a breathtaking experience.
+These luxurious accommodations are designed to provide easy access to pristine beaches and vibrant nightlife.
+Selecting the perfect spot ensures that every moment of your vacation is filled with relaxation and adventure.

 This guide breaks down the best areas to stay in Puerto Vallarta so you can book confidently.